 Dept Chair: Review materials with Faculty Member, asking for clarification, if necessary, and additional information, if needed.
-Verify that the candidate statement does not exceed 9,000 words.
-Submit a brief summary of this conversation.
-(Box)
+Verify that the candidate statement does not exceed 9,000

 Sr Admin Assistant: Colleagues' letters of comment and Outside Evaluators' reports are due.